Skip to main content

 Channel banner (desktop)2560 x 144016:96 MBSafe zone: center 1546 x 423px

 Pinterest is the outlier.
-While every other platform has moved toward shorter content and faster feeds, Pinterest rewards tall, vertical content that takes up maximum space on the page.
-Aspect ratio strategy matters more here than anywhere else.
+While everyone else chases shorter content and faster feeds, Pinterest rewards tall vertical pins that fill the page.
+Aspect ratio strategy matters more here than anywhere.

 FormatDimensions (px)Aspect RatioMax File SizeNotes